coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ultimate-posts-widget/readme.txt

 **Try it out on your free dummy site: Click here => [https://tastewp.com/plugins/ultimate-posts-widget](https://tastewp.com/plugins/ultimate-posts-widget)**

 UPDATE: Plugin ownership changed for this plugin.
 We are currently evaluating possible enhancements for it.
 Stay tuned!
 If you have any suggestions yourself, please let us know in the Support Forum.

+Note: This is a **classic widget** type, in order for it to work on the latest version of WordPress you will need [Classic Widgets](https://wordpress.org/plugins/classic-widgets/) plugin installed on your site.

 The ultimate widget for displaying posts, custom post types or sticky posts with an array of options to customize the display.